supraditya/appointy-task/README.md

 # appointy-task
-JSON API developed using GoLang and MongoDB
+JSON API developed using GoLang and MongoDB as part of the Selection Task for Appointy.